gunnarku/gunnarku.github.io/index.md

 # Gunnar Kudrjavets

-I completed [my dissertation](https://research.rug.nl/en/publications/the-need-for-speed-increasing-the-code-review-velocity) in March of 2023.
-My formal thesis defense will take place on **Tuesday, October 17, 2023, at 16:15 in Aula**.
-The ceremony will take place in **Groningen, Netherlands**.

-Academia does not operate under the "Move fast and break things" culture ;-)

 ## The Real World
 I have been a software engineer who has liked to design, write, and optimize low-level code (currently defined as `C` or `C++`) for most of my career.
 My favorite shell is a debugger prompt.